eMedranoPicon/prueba/cards/readme.md

    globally with `npm install -g gulp`

+   Also, you need to have installed python3 and pip3, and to have installed the packages of jinja2, setuptools and staticjinja
+   To install it:
+   `sudo pip3 install jinja2``
+   `sudo pip3 install setuptools`
+   `sudo pip3 install staticjinja`

 2. Gulp tasks, try `gulp help` and it will display all availabe tasks with a description.